nickbabcock/sff.life/content/blog/how-to-undervolt-ryzen-cpu/index.md

 - Close all programs including those in the background using any cpu cycles
 - Open HWiNFO
 - Wait for the system to settle down (ie, the wattmeter converges to a reading)
-- Record what's being pulled from the wall, and max sensor info from HWiNFO.
+- Record what's being pulled from the wall, and max sensor readings from HWiNFO.

-Then benchmark the cpu with cinebench.
-We'll need to first configure Cinebench show the single core benchmark like so:
+Then benchmark the cpu with Cinebench.
+We'll need to first configure Cinebench to show the single core benchmark like so:

 ![cinebench-r20-single](./cinebench-r20-single.png "Show single core benchmark in Cinebench R20")

-The score you are interested in is both the CPU and CPU (single core).
+After running, record both scores: the CPU and CPU (single core).
 Use the process listed below

 ![cinebench-scores](./cinebench-scores.png "Cinebench R20 scores for CPU / CPU (Single Core)")

 - Keep everything closed, except HWiNFO
 - Reset HWiNFO sensors
 - Run Cinebench R20 "CPU" benchmark (multi-threaded)
-- Record score, max wattmeter reading, max watts / temp from the gpu
+- Record score, max wattmeter reading, max watts / temp from the cpu
 - Run Cinebench R20 "CPU (Single Core)"
 - Record score (the single core benchmark shouldn't exceed the wattage or temperature recorded from the multi-threaded test, so we can omit those)
 - Repeat three times